-If you are taking off on a RTW adventure, then you are probably going to want to keep in touch with family and friends back home.
-Long gone are the days when a long term traveler heads out on the open road only to be heard from sporadically when he or she purchases a calling card and hunkers down in a phone booth to call home once ever few months.
-Staying connected has its obvious pros and cons, but by and large, it’s quite nice to be able to keep in touch with what’s going on back home.
+If you are taking off on a long-term adventure, then you are probably going to want to keep in touch – both with family and friends back home and all those new friends you meet on the road.
+Long gone are the days when a long-term traveler heads out on the open road only to be heard from sporadically when he or she purchases a calling card and hunkers down in a phone booth to call home once every few months.
+Staying connected has its obvious pros and cons, but by and large, it’s quite nice to be able to keep in touch.

-Whether it’s being able to update mom and dad and keep them comfortable and knowing your safe and sound, keeping up with your favorite football or baseball team back home, or being able to see and talk to little nieces, nephews, and children of friends and family,the pros definitely outweigh the cons when it comes to our societies’ connectedness.
+Whether it’s being able to update mom and dad and grandma and grandpa and keep them comfortable and knowing your safe and sound, keeping up with your favorite sports team back home, being able to see and talk to little nieces, nephews, and children of friends and family,or staying in touch with all the new friends you meet on your trip, the pros definitely outweigh the cons when it comes to our societies’ connectedness.

 The following resources all help you stay connected while on the road.
 How much you do so is up to each traveler.
 We understand that many take a trip like this to be able to unplug and get away from the chaos that is the daily, working life of most of the world’s citizens.
-But after that first month or two on the road, you may start to feel a little homesick or get a bout of travel burnout, so be sure you know of all the ways to keep in touch with loved ones back home.
+But after that first month or two on the road, you may start to feel a little homesick or get a bout of travel burnout, so be sure you know of all the ways to keep in touch.
+For traveling families, you may want to educate yourself about all the available options before telling the family – that way you can you show the concerned grandparents all the ways you can stay in touch while gone.

-There’s an entire generation who relies on email only for school and work purposes, instead using social media sites like Facebook, Twitter, and Google+ to stay in touch.
-With a quick sentence or two and a quick upload of a picture, and everyone you are friends with, your followers, or your circles can see where you are and what you’re doing.
+If this was 10-15 years ago, email would have been the best way to keep in touch, but now there’s an entire generation who relies on email only for school and work purposes, instead using social media sites like Snapchat, Facebook, Twitter, and Instagram to stay in touch.
+With a quick sentence or two and a quick upload of a picture, and everyone you are connected with can see where you are and what you’re doing.
 Much easier than sending out an email to everyone you know.

-Skype is about as easy as it gets when it comes to installation and set-up, but if you really want to make sure friends and family are going to use it to stay in touch while you are gone, then offer to set it up for them.
+If you really want to make sure friends and family are going to use a site like Skype or FaceTime to stay in touch while you are gone, then offer to set it up for them.
 Show them how it works, make a few test calls before you leave (there is a bit of a learning curve to talking on Skype), and verify that the people you are really going to want to talk to regularly are comfortable using it.
 When you’re on the other side of the world and the time difference is huge, make sure you set up times to call instead of just calling out of the blue.
 If you’re feeling a bit of homesickness, there’s nothing better than being able to look forward to a call home.

-There’s plenty of information on whether or not you should start a travel blog for your RTW trip, so I won’t go into too much depth concerning this.
+There’s plenty of information on whether or not you should start a travel blog for your RTW trip, so I won’t go into too much depth concerning this right here in this article.
 There are a few things you should know before heading off to WordPress to start your own blog, though:

 - A blog is a great way to keep your family and friends up to speed with where you’re at and what you’re doing on a daily basis.